carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 Pointers
 --------
 Pointers are objects in Fortran, not data types.
-Pointers can point to data, arrays, and subprograms, but not to other pointers or to an allocatable.
+Pointers can point to data, arrays, and subprograms.
 A pointer can only point to data that has the `TARGET` attribute.
 Outside of the pointer assignment statement (`P=>X`) and some intrinsic functions and cases with pointer dummy arguments, pointers are implicitly dereferenced, and the use of their name is a reference to the data to which they point instead.

+Unlike C, a pointer cannot point to a pointer *per se*, nor can they be used to implement a level of indirection to the management structure of an allocatable.
+If you assign to a Fortran pointer to make it point at another pointer, you are making the pointer point to the data (if any) to which the other pointer points.
+Similarly, if you assign to a Fortran pointer to make it point to an allocatable, you are making the pointer point to the current content of the allocatable, not to the metadata that manages the allocatable.

 Unlike allocatables, pointers do not deallocate their data when they go out of scope.